 In default view, the horizon is shown as a purple line.
 There are cardinal point indicators (N, E, S, W etc.) located on the horizon to show the direction you are facing.
-A compass rose is also placed high in the sky.

-You can choose for the app to display an Environment Based Horizon.
-This is a decorative simulated environment on the horizon (above) in the Preferences menu.
-These include simulations of generic urban landscapes and simulations of the skylines visible from New York City, London, Paris and other major cities.
+You can choose for the app to display a simulated environment on the horizon (above) in the Preferences menu.
+These include decorative simulations of generic urban landscapes and simulations of the skyline visible from New York City, London, Paris and other major cities.
 The app selects an appropriate environment based on your location.
 The displayed environment is representational only and may not match the view from a precise location.

 The stars are grouped into areas of the sky called constellations which are defined by some of the star patterns described by ancient civilisations or created by astronomers in historical times.
 Night Sky displays the 88 constellations accepted by the International Astronomical Union (IAU).
 You can make these constellations more apparent in Sky View by selecting "Show constellation lines" in the Preferences section.
 This will highlight the constellation's shape by adding lines joining the brightest stars in the constellation.